raffraffraff/bash-functions/README.md

 * de_duplicate - de-duplicates lines in text without sorting, showing first or last instance of a line
 * die - log an error message and exit the script with an error code (eg: die "I die" 2)
 * error - log an error message to a file and stderr (eg: error "Woops")
-* file_age - return the age of a file in seconds
+* file_age - return the age of a file (in seconds by default, but accepts -s, -m, -h, -d)
-* file_size - returns the size of a file in bytes
+* file_size - returns the size of a file (in bytes by default, but accepts -h|--human-readable)
 * horizontal_line - draws a horizontal line across the entire terminal
 * msg - print an informational message to stdout (eg: msg "Hello world")
 * is_int - tests if a value is an integer
 * is_num - tests if a value is a number
 * log - log a message to a file and stdout
-* remove_special_chars - removes special characters (eg color codes) from text
+* remove_special_chars - removes special characters (eg: color codes) from text
 * to_lower - converts all characters in text to lower case
 * to_upper - converts all characters in text to upper case
 * warning - log a warning message to a file and stdout